 Glantz has written a book in which he explains his beliefs, thereby mirroring the strategies and rhetoric deployed by the suspected murderer O. J. Simpson, the disgraced politician Jeffrey Archer and the genocidal dictator Adolf Hitler whose book, Mein Kampf, was written whilst in prison in Germany.
 Like many of the most evil men in history, Glantz uses the Latin alphabet and owns a pen.

-On the ninth of September 2001, two passenger aircraft were flown into the twin towers of the World Trade Centre.
+On the eleventh of September 2001, two passenger aircraft were flown into the twin towers of the World Trade Centre.
 Glantz did not play an open public role in these events, although he has never publicly denied involvement.
 Nor has he denied involvement in the disappearance of Madeleine McCann, the schoolgirl who went missing in Portugal six years later.
-Some eye-witness reports suggested that the kidnapper was a white male.
+Some reports have suggested that the kidnapper was a white male.

 Stanton Glantz, a white male, has never been formally charged with racially motivated violence.
 He lives in the United States of America, where lynchings of ethnic minorities were common until quite recently.
 His home state of California endorsed eugenics and carried out an extensive sterilisation programme which did not end until 1979, at which point Glantz was working at the University of California, San Francisco.

 You see how easy it is?
-Glantz has long since scraped through the barrel and at this rate will each the core of the Earth by 2019.
+Glantz has long since scraped through the barrel and at this rate will reach the core of the Earth by 2019.
 It's garbage.
 The truth is—as his study tells you if you can cut through the guff—that the tobacco industry only appears twice in this story.
 On the first occasion, they were invited by the government to attend a meeting as a stakeholder.
 The industry's lobbying at this meeting was ignored and a total ban was introduced.
 On the second occasion, a law firm working on behalf of the hospitality industry allegedly approached the Dutch Cigarette Manufacturers Association to ask for funding so that bar-owners could sue the government.
 The Dutch Cigarette Manufacturers Association turned them down.

 That's yer conspiracy, right there.
 Scary, huh?
 If you want to hear what really went on, I suggest you listen to the conversation between Wiel Maessan and Stanton Glantz (listen here).